Rawflow/Space-oblique-Mercator-projection/README.md

 # Space-oblique-Mercator-projection
-Map projection of Earth (only parallels and meridians) with some rhumb lines
+Map projection of Earth (only parallels and meridians) with some great-circle lines